 Walk in Chicago # 7, Palmer square and Logan Square will allow you to find trendy boutiques and bars, discover unique restaurants, meet the locals and walk along large avenues that are a staple of Chicago.
 This walk makes a loop.
-You'll often be off the beaten path where the locals live and that's what makes it unusual compared to what you can find elsewhere.
-It is available on Payhip in pdf format with a clickable map (very useful to access a lot of additional information on the places that interest you) and detailed descriptions of your itinerary (you'll see the link to access it below).
-On this pdf, in addition to the map and the description of your itinerary, you will find:
+You'll often be off the beaten path where the locals live and that's what makes it unusual compared to what you can find elsewhere. 🍿There is an excerpt of it below to give you an idea of what it is. 💕 Otherwise, it is available in full for a few $ on Payhip/ImagesVoyagesImpressions in a PDF file that you'll be able to download on your phone. ✌️NB:

 0 Comments